Six Common Predators and the Clues Left Behind After an Attack

 Some injured birds will appear to be cut up.

 Injuries look as though chickens were stabbed with a knife.

-Owls attack similar to the Hawk.
+Owls attack similarly to the Hawk.
 They also stake out the potential of a meal by watching the chickens for a spell before they attack.

 Hawk or Owl?
-It’s not entirely impossible to tell the difference between a hawk and owl attack.
-Raptors usually poop when they kill, fortunately the poop of an owl and hawk are slightly different.
+It’s not entirely impossible to tell the difference between a hawk and an owl attack.
+Raptors usually poop when they kill, fortunately, the poop of an owl and hawk are slightly different.
 You’ll find their poop near the feathers of the victim.

 Owl: White streak with clumps